 In other words, the insurance company breaches the insurance policy, basically the contract signed with you or your business.
 In this case, you can file a complaint and even start a lawsuit.

-Contact us today, and our experienced attorneys will review the facts and the circumstances of your insurance case, as well as the denial reasons given by the company.
+Contact us online today, and our experienced attorneys will review the facts and the circumstances of your insurance case, as well as the denial reasons given by the company.
 If needed, we can file a bad faith insurance claim on your behalf.